uc-cdis/containers/vlmd-submission-tools/README.md

 The Gen3 commons hostname (eg, `qa-heal.planx-pla.net`) should be set as the environment variable `GEN3_HOSTNAME`.

 The fence client-credentials are read from JSON in a local kubernetes secret.
-You could run Rancher Desktop locally for storing and retrieving the kubernetes secret.
+You could run Rancher Desktop locally for storing the kubernetes secret.
-The local secret should mimic the structure of a kubernetes secret stored by `g3auto` in your commons, ie, there is a main key that is derived from the name of the file that stores the secrets.
+The secret should mimic the structure of the `g3auto` secret in your commons, ie, there is a main key that is derived from the name of the file that stores the secrets.